nftstorage/nft.storage/packages/website/pages/docs/client/js.md

 ### `storeBlob` - store a single binary data object

-The [`storeBlob` method][reference-storeBlob] takes a single [`Blob`][mdn-blob] of binary data and stores it with NFT.Storage, returning the CID asynchronously.
+The [`storeBlob`][reference-storeBlob]  method takes a single [`Blob`][mdn-blob] of binary data and stores it with NFT.Storage, returning the CID asynchronously.
 Note that files stored in this manner will not have human-readable filenames stored on IPFS and must be fetched directly by CID.

 ```js
 const someData = new Blob(["hello world"])